Divorce and Children in Arizona

 Child Custody and the Final Divorce in Arizona

-Some people still do not agree with the child custody orders entered by the judge as the Temporary Orders of the court.
+Some people still do not agree with the child custody orders entered by the judge as to the Temporary Orders of the court.
 They are then faced with litigating those child custody issues at a final trial.

 If a parent is attempting to obtain a different outcome at the final divorce trial, he or she will likely have the chance to obtain more evidence on the issues, as well as being able to testify about the other parent’s conduct during the divorce.